 A Snag List is carried out on a newly built property, as opposed to a second hand property which requires a Pre-Purchase Survey.
 The two should not be confused.

-A Snag List is a fully comprehensive list of items that a builder has not completed correctly, and defective work and evident damage to be repaired to complete the property to an acceptable standard prior to closing.
-Where Building Regulation breaches are visible, appropriate advice will be provided.
+A Snag List is a fully comprehensive list of items that a builder has not completed correctly, and lists defective work and evident damage to be repaired, to complete a property to an acceptable standard of finish prior to closing a new home purchase.
+It is a visual inspection of completed works.

-On completion and submission of the list, the required works are attended to by the builder prior to closing of the sale.
-If required, the property is re-visited by one of our surveyors to ensure that the recommended works have been completed.
+On completion and submission of the Snag List, the required works are attended to by the builder prior to closing of the sale.
+If required, the property can be re-visited by one of our surveyors to ensure that the recommended Snag List works have been completed correctly.

-New developments are constructed for the most part on a sub-contract basis.
-The various sub-contractors usually work on a price per unit basis, often being more concerned with working quickly than working well, resulting in a deficient quality of finish.
+New developments are constructed for the most part using various sub-contractors for different components of the construction and services.
+The various sub-contractors usually work on a price per unit basis, often unfortunately being more concerned with working quickly than working well, resulting in a deficient quality of finish.

-The Snag List ensures that the builder carries out his obligations to you by completing the house properly, after all, why should you have to go to the hassle and expense of carrying out repairs yourself when you have paid the builder a small fortune to finish the house correctly in the first place.
+A Snag List ensures that the builder carries out his obligations to you by completing the house or apartment finish properly.
+After all, why should you have to go to the hassle and expense of carrying out repairs yourself when you have paid the builder to finish the property correctly in the first place?

-Never allow yourself to be unduly pressured by the builder into carrying out a Snag List prior to completion of the works.
-Builders will often ask you to carry out the list weeks before the property is actually complete.
+Never allow yourself to be unduly pressured by a builder into carrying out a Snag List prior to actual completion of the property works.
+In our experience a Builder will often ask you to carry out the Snag List weeks before the property is actually complete.

-Also a property should not be inspected if it has not been fully cleaned.
+Also keep in mind that a property should not be inspected if it has not been fully cleaned.
 Dust and debris can cover defects.

 To prevent this from happening to you, you should only use a Registered Building Surveyor to carry out your Snag List.